vmaragulova3/bluetooth_lock_sys/README.md

 ![0001](https://user-images.githubusercontent.com/82181571/145151013-cd85bb54-9ffe-4226-8307-74941b85d096.jpg)

 # Software
-The program on the mbed consisted of C++ code and 2 additional libraries (4DGL-uLCD-SE, Servo) for the peripherals.
+The program on the Mbed consisted of C++ code and 2 additional libraries (4DGL-uLCD-SE, Servo) for the peripherals.

 The code uses two string variables to keep track of the current pin entered and the desired pin.
 There is also a boolean flag to keep track of the status of the lock.
 This flag is used to keep the status printed onto the LCD screen.
 The currently entered pin is also printed to the LCD screen.